DATA PRIVACY NOTICE

 4. What is the legal basis for processing your personal data?

-- Processing is carried out by a not-for-profit body with a religious aim provided:—
+Most of our data processing is carried out as a legitimate interest by a not-for-profit body with a religious aim provided:—

 - the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and